-If your baby can’t always feed directly from your breast, you might choose to bottle-feed her expressed breastmilk.
-This will keep up your milk supply and make sure baby gets the benefits of breastmilk.
+If your baby can’t always feed directly from your breast, you might choose to bottle-feed with expressed breastmilk.
 Or you might need to feed your baby infant formula, which is the only safe alternative to breastmilk.

 Getting formula or milk to flow when bottle-feeding